tusharbhardwaj216/Avalanche-subnets/README.md

 # **ERC20 and Vault Contracts**

-This repository contains two Solidity smart contracts: `ERC20` and `Vault`.
+Avalanche Subnets are a powerful tool for building and managing decentralized applications within the Avalanche network, and represent an important step forward in the evolution of blockchain technology 🚀 This repository contains two Solidity smart contracts: `ERC20` and `Vault`.
 Below, you'll find a brief description of each contract and its functionality.

 ## **ERC20 Contract**